-Starting July 1, 2010, all new federal education loans will be made through the Direct Loan program.
+All federal education loans are now made through the Direct Loan program.
 This includes federal student loans, such as the subsidized and unsubsidized Stafford loans, and parent education loans, such as the PLUS loan.
 To obtain a federal education loan, contact the financial aid office at your child’s college.

 The unsubsidized Stafford loan and the PLUS loan do not depend on financial need.
 The subsidized Stafford loan depends on financial need.
 Filing the FAFSA is a prerequisite for obtaining a Stafford loan.
 The FAFSA is not required if you are only interested in a Parent PLUS loan, since a loan application and promissory note will be sufficient.
 (The FAFSA is, however, required for a Grad PLUS loan.)
 But it is better to submit the FAFSA anyway, since your child may qualify for the subsidized Stafford loan and maybe even some federal and state grants.

 The Stafford loan has a lower interest rate and lower fees than the PLUS loan, so your child should borrow the Stafford loan first.
 The PLUS loan is available after the Stafford loan limits have been exhausted.
 Income-based repayment is available as a safety net for the Stafford loan, but not for the Parent PLUS loan (or private student loans).